Arcane (TV series): LGBTQ representation

 A central part of the plot was the lesbian romance between Violet and Caitlyn.
 Writer Amanda Overton stated that they were the main couple "from the very beginning," but that the lack of an on-screen kiss in the first season led to accusations of queerbaiting.
 Vi and Caitlyn consummate their relationship in the second season with an on-screen sex scene, which won an Annie Award for Storyboarding.
 Co-creator Christian Linke claimed that there was an extended version of the scene that was edited down, leading to a petition calling for its release.
-However, storyboarder Joséphine Meis stated that there was no extended version of the scene in existence.
+Storyboarder Joséphine Meis stated that there was no extended version of the scene in existence.
 According to Variety, the love scene was the most-captured scene in Netflix history.
+Jacob Slankard of Collider took issue with certain moments between the two, specifically with Caitlyn hitting Vi which he regarded as lesbian domestic violence and as a detriment to what was otherwise a great depiction of a queer relationship.

 Accolades

 Arcane became the first streaming television series based on a video game, as well as the first video game adaptation overall to win both Annie Awards and Primetime Emmy Awards, as the former became the first streaming series to both win the most awards from the same nominations in a single year, and to sweep the Annies with nine, while the latter won Outstanding Animated Program, becoming the first Netflix series to do so.
 Arcane also won the inaugural category Best Adaptation (awarded to media based on video games) at The Game Awards 2022.